sdrozdkov/bonusapp/README.rst

     }

-2nd step: user "sess_token" to validate your email code, in my example sess_token value is "sYUd9eybXkjB1BYBmp7fjgeaxnde8tcSSsS7mRXmzXu3a5G047"
+2nd step: use "sess_token" to validate your email code, in my example sess_token value is "sYUd9eybXkjB1BYBmp7fjgeaxnde8tcSSsS7mRXmzXu3a5G047"

 .. code:: shell